Christ was a Man just like You and I

 The Father judges no one, but has given all judgment to the Son, that all may honor the Son, just as they honor the Father. – John 5:22

 For there is one God, and* there is one mediator between God and men, the man* Christ Jesus – 1 Timothy 2:5

-Yahshua, the Son of God is a human who operates under the authority of the Father as an objective representation, or “image” of the Father.
+Christ, the Son of God is a human who operates under the authority of his Father as an objective representation or image of the Father.

 But these are written so that you may believe that Jesus is the Christ, the Son of God*, and that by believing you may have life in his name. – John 20:31

-The amazing thing about Yahshua is that he is a man who accomplished the will of the Father by being submissive and humble servant, which was the only way he could accomplish His mission.
-He is the example for us to follow by what He did on earth so we can too can follow in His footsteps and inherit the throne with Him.
+The amazing thing about Christ is that he is a man who accomplished the will of the Father by being a submissive and humble servant to Him.
+Christ is the example for us to follow by what he did on earth so we can too can follow in his footsteps and inherit the throne with him.